Philosophy, Computing, and Artificial Intelligence

 13. end-while

 This event can only happen if an instance of it happens.
 The fox has a rule for one instance.
-This instance of the event event "beNear(Agent, Object)" is the event "beNear(fox, cheese)."
+The instance of "beNear(Agent, Object)" is the event "beNear(fox, cheese)."
 The rule for "beNear(fox, cheese)" says that this event happens if "has(crow, cheese)" is true and the fox makes "praise(fox, crow)" true.
-The fox can make this true because "praise" is a basic action for the fox.
+The fox can make "praise(fox, crow)" true because "praise" is a basic action for the fox.

-So by passing "obtain(fox cheese)" to its KB, the fox is checking whether this part of its achievement goal is a logical consequence of its KB and taking action to make it a logical consequence if it determines that it is not.
+So by passing "obtain(fox cheese)" to its KB, the fox is really doing two things.
+It is checking whether this part of its achievement goal is a logical consequence of its KB, and it is taking action to make it a logical consequence if it determines that it is not a logical consequence.

 What we have Accomplished in this Lecture

-We saw in the lecture on the "fox and crow" that it is not straightforward to incorporate the thinking involved in achieving an achievement goal into the logic programming/agent model.
-To begin to clarify this thinking, we tried to set out the steps in the observation-thought-decision-action cycle as sequence of instructions in an algorithm.
-Further, we briefly considered Kowalski's Logic-Based Production System (LPS).
-This system is Kowalski's attempt to combine logic programming with an observation-thought-decision-action cycle.
+We saw in the last lecture on the "fox and crow" that it is not straightforward to incorporate the thinking involved in achieving an achievement goal into the logic programming/agent model.
+In this lecture, to move forward, we tried to set out the steps in the observation-thought-decision-action cycle as sequence of instructions in an algorithm.
+Further, we briefly considered Kowalski's Logic-Based Production System (LPS) programs.
+These programs attempt to combine logic programming with an observation-thought-decision-action cycle.

 move on go back